 Myanmar Climate & Weather

 Myanmar has a tropical monsoon climate and three seasons: the very hot summer from March to May; the wet and humid monsoon from May to October; and the cold, dry winter from November to February.
-During the long rainy season it can rain almost daily, and typhoons occasionally occur in Myanmar between April and October; there is less rainfall in the interior than on the coast.
-It is a hot country, and the average daily temperatures usually reach around 86°F (30°C), while the evenings are slightly cooler.
-During the winter season, average temperatures are around 77°F (25°C) with evenings dropping to 59°F (15°C).
+During the long rainy season it can rain almost daily, and typhoons occasionally occur in Myanmar between April and October.
+There is less rainfall in the interior than on the coast.
+It is a hot country, and the average daily temperatures usually reach around 86°F (30°C) in the hot months, while the evenings are slightly cooler.
+During the winter season, average temperatures are around 77°F (25°C) with evening temperatures dropping to 59°F (15°C).
 Coastal areas are usually much more humid, but slightly cooler overall.
 The hottest and driest months are March and April, when temperatures can rise as high as 110°F (43°C), with high humidity thrown in.
 Visitors should note that climate in Myanmar varies according to altitude and can be quite changeable.

 Become our Myanmar Travel Expert